-As I have already mentioned on my blog, Audrey Hepburn is my biggest role model.
-From the moment I first watched Breakfast at Tiffany’s in my teens, I was mesmerised.
+As I mentioned in my random facts post, Audrey Hepburn is my biggest role model.
+From the moment I first watched Breakfast at Tiffany’s, I was mesmerised.
 I would spend my evenings watching her movies and reading about her on the Internet or in the books I’d ordered, utterly convinced I was born in the wrong era (it may or may not have been perpetuated by the story of Princess Ann and Joe Bradley that I was absolutely living for).

 I proceeded to spend the following years trying to incorporate Audrey-related places into my travels.
-I travelled to Rome where I walked the Spanish Steps and saw the Mouth of Truth (watch this clip if you don’t know what I’m talking about – I love the fact that it wasn’t scripted and you can see Audrey’s natural reaction to Gregory Peck’s prank in the movie).
+In high school, I travelled to Rome where I walked the Spanish Steps and saw the Mouth of Truth (watch this clip from Roman Holiday if you don’t know what I’m talking about – I love the fact that it wasn’t scripted and you can see Audrey’s natural reaction to Gregory Peck’s prank).
 Last year, I got to see the place she called home for the last 30 years of her life and I visited her grave in Tolochenaz, Switzerland.
-I planned out my visit to see Holly Golightly’s apartment on the Upper East Side (which is a funny story for another time)…
+This year, I planned out our visit to see Holly Golightly’s apartment on the Upper East Side (which is a funny story for another time)…

 There was one more thing missing, the cherry on top of my Audrey Hepburn bucket list… have breakfast at Tiffany’s.
 When I found out their flagship store on Fifth Avenue now gives you the option, I instantly jumped at the chance and started researching how I could make this a reality.

 The Blue Box Cafe, located on the 4th floor of Tiffany’s flagship store on NYC’s Fifth Avenue, does not accept walk-ins.
-The reservation system opens 30 days in advance at 9 AM EST. I knew it was going to be hard to get a reservation, but I didn’t realise just how hard – within a minute or two, all spots were gone.
+The reservation system opens 30 days in advance at 9 AM EST. I knew it was going to be hard to get a reservation, but I didn’t realise just how hard.
+Within a minute or two, all spots had gone.
 I tried again the next day and I couldn’t believe my eyes when I saw these magical words on the screen – “reservation booked”.

 We got to the flagship early so we could take a mandatory photo of me admiring the window display.
 As we walked inside, we made our way through the bustling store towards the lift that would take us to the 4th floor.
 The lift operator seemed really impressed with our ability to snag a spot, which made us even prouder of our accomplishment!

-Once we arrived at The Blue Box Cafe, we were promptly seated and given our menus.
-The café is relatively small – there are no more than 10-12 tables inside, which explains the struggle to get a reservation.
+Once we arrived at The Blue Box Cafe, they promptly seated us and gave us our menus.
+The café is relatively small.
+There are no more than 10-12 tables inside, which explains the struggle to get a reservation.

-The menu is exclusively prix fixe and consists of three options – breakfast, lunch and tea.
-I was tempted by their afternoon tea option (I’m not one to turn down a scone unless there’s dried fruit in it), but I simply couldn’t leave without having an actual breakfast at Tiffany’s.
+The menu is exclusively prix fixe and consists of three options – breakfast, lunch, and tea.
+I found their afternoon tea option tempting (I’m not one to turn down a scone unless there’s dried fruit in it), but I simply couldn’t leave without having an actual breakfast at Tiffany’s.

 Breakfast at Tiffany’s comes with a bowl of seasonal fruit and berries, a croissant, a choice of main dish, and tea or coffee.
-First, we were brought our fruit bowls and tiny croissants with three different spreads – Nutella, honey butter, and sour cherry-cranberry jam.
+First, they brought us our fruit bowls and tiny croissants with three different spreads – Nutella, honey butter, and sour cherry-cranberry jam.

-Everything was fresh and the croissants were perfectly flaky, but I found the portions were really small – while I would pass on the fruit, I could easily eat one more croissant.
+Everything was fresh and the croissants were perfectly flaky, but I thought the portions were really small.
+While I would pass on the fruit, I could easily eat one more croissant.

 For the main dish, there are four options to choose from – smoked salmon with bagels, coddled egg, avocado toast, and buttermilk waffle.
 I decided to go for the avocado toast with radish, nasturtium, sorrel, sunflower seeds, sprouts, and a poached egg.
 My boyfriend chose the smoked salmon and bagel stack with cream cheese, beefsteak tomato, red onion, and capers.

-During our visit, we were served by two different waiters – one brought us water and food, and the other made sure to keep those coffee refills coming.
-One thing I love about dining in the US is the fact that they never let your coffee cup run empty – my inner Gilmore was very happy indeed!
+During our visit, two different waiters served us.
+One brought us water and food, and the other made sure to keep those coffee refills coming.
+One thing I love about dining in the US is the fact that they never let your coffee cup run empty.
+My inner Gilmore was very happy indeed!

-Having breakfast at Tiffany’s is a fairly expensive experience – it’s currently priced at $32 and I had to pay $5 extra for the poached egg on my toast.
+Having breakfast at Tiffany’s is a fairly expensive experience.
+The current price is $32 (the egg on my toast was $5 extra).
 If you add state tax and a tip, you can rack up a pretty hefty sum.
-Another thing you need to bear in mind while planning your visit is that debit and credit cards are the only accepted form of payment, which can be a bit of a hassle if you’re a cash kind of person like me.
+Another thing you need to bear in mind is that they only accept debit and credit cards as a form of payment.
+It can be a bit of a hassle if you’re a cash kind of person like me!

 “What I’ve found does the most good is to just get into a taxi and go to Tiffany’s.
 It calms me down right away, the quietness and the proud look of it; nothing very bad could happen to you there, not with those kind of men in their nice suits, and that lovely smell of silver and alligator wallets.
 If I could find a real-life place that made me feel like Tiffany’s, then I’d buy some furniture and give the cat a name.”Holly Golightly, Breakfast at Tiffany’s